pingcap/tidb-dashboard/ui-esbuild/README.md

-To compile the fluentui, we need to modify the esbuild-plugin-postcss2 code.
+To compile with the fluentui, we need to modify the esbuild-plugin-postcss2 code.

-Insert the following code into `ui-esbuild/node_modules/esbuild-plugin-postcss2/dist/index.js` line 70.
+Insert the following code into `ui-esbuild/node_modules/esbuild-plugin-postcss2/dist/index.js`.

 ```diff
       if (!sourceFullPath)